ImperialCollegeLondon/RCDS-further-hypothesis-testing/README.md

 # Further Hypothesis Testing

-Building on the material covered by *Introduction to Sampling and Hypothesis Testing*, this workshop will explore the application of hypothesis testing to data sets that may deviate from theoretical distributions.
+Building on the material covered by *Introduction to Sampling and Hypothesis Testing*, this workshop will explore the application of hypothesis testing to data that may deviate from standard theoretical distributions.

 The following topics will be covered: